Huge fee Glazers would pay Sir Jim Ratcliffe for terminating Man Utd deal revealed

 Huge fee Glazers would pay Sir Jim Ratcliffe for terminating Man Utd takeover revealed

-The Glazer family agreed to sell a minority share of Manchester United to British billionaire Ratcliffe but are on the hook for a large sum if they change their mind
+Exclusive: The Glazer family agreed to sell a minority share of Manchester United to the British billionaire but are on the hook for a large sum if they change their mind

 Manchester United and the Glazer family will have to pay Sir Jim Ratcliffe up to $66m if they terminate the agreement for him to take a minority share in the club.